joul1ano/GoGreen-App/README.md

 ## ♻️ Features

-- 📸 Scan and recycle various items
+- 📸 Recycle various items
 - 🎯 Earn points for each recycling action
 - 🎁 Redeem points for exclusive discount coupons
 - 📊 Track your eco-friendly progress